raffaella-rossini/raffaella-rossini.github.io/content/blog/20221028_linearemente.md

 tags: ["learning"]
 # meta description
 description: "Once upon a time, I had a blog named linearemente.it"
+summary: "Once upon a time, I had a blog named linearemente.it"
 # save as draft
 draft: false
 ---